browserengineering/book/book/visual-effects.md

 [^real-life-reading-pixels]: In real browsers it's a bad idea to read canvas pixels into memory and manipulate them like this, because it would be very slow.
-So APIs such as Skia don't make it convenient to do so.
+So libraries such as Skia don't make it convenient to do so.
-(a `skia.Canvas` object does have `peekPixels` and `readPixels` methods that are sometimes used, but not for this use case).
+(Skia canvases do have `peekPixels` and `readPixels` methods that are sometimes used, but not for this use case).

 [^simple-alpha]: The formula for this code can be found